 Cincinnati, Ohio Product Liability Lawyer Investigating Vespa recalls and road accidents related to defective scooters

 The increasing popularity of Vespas and other scooters in the United States has been a boon for certain manufacturers like Piaggio, though the company has initiated several Vespa recalls for faulty components and manufacturing defects.
-Piaggio has issued over 15 recalls in recent years for defective scooters or unsafe design, including recalls for the following:
+Piaggio has issued over 15 recalls in recent years for alleged defective scooters or unsafe design, including recalls for the following:

 - Faulty ignition switch